Wabamun Lake Fishery

-The Alberta Government has long tried to introduce Walleye to the lake.
+The Alberta Government has long tried to reintroduce Walleye to the lake.
+They were present in the lake at the turn of the 20th century but apparently were fished out.
 Walleye are a highly sought-after fish because of their sporting and table-fare qualities.
-They are present in many lakes in Alberta and anglers lobbied to have them introduced into Wabamun.
+They are present in many lakes in Alberta and anglers lobbied to have them reintroduced into Wabamun.
 However, the introductions were not successful.
 This was most likely because the Wabamun power plant used the lake as its cooling pond since 1956, raising lake water temperature and causing walleye eggs to hatch too early in the spring for the fry to survive.
 The power plant ceased operations in 2010, so the government decided once again to introduce Walleye in 2011.
 This introduction appears to have been successful, as there is evidence the Walleye are spawning and the young are surviving.
 No further introductions have been made since 2014.

 In March of 2017 Alberta Environment and Parks (AEP) issued a long-awaited Wabamun Lake Fisheries Management Update (PDF).
 The document lists the fisheries management objectives for the lake and the current status of the fish populations.
 Numbers were estimated based on a 2015 Fall Index Netting (FIN) survey, and the population status was determined based on the Provincial Fish Sustainability Index.
 The risks to the sustainability of the fish populations in Wabamun Lake are rated as either High or Very High Risk.
 The following are highlights from the update.